MehNameIsJeff/CanfBot/README.md

 # CanfBot
-CanfBot, A Discord By CanWeabou#6284
+CanfBot, a Discord Bot by CanWeabou#6284
+I'm Not Developer or anything.